LouisJalouzot/louisjalouzot.github.io/content/Projects/Suffragists/Main.md

 	- ~~Prompt Gemini 2.5~~
 	- ~~Refine prompt~~
 - [ ] Hard drop then soft drop: post process date/location/time to specific format then drop *similar* ones
+- [ ] What to do about multiple dates/times (e.g. "3 and 8pm", "Monday afternoons and Thursday evenings"), try to recreate one entry for each?
 - Tried refining the prompt slightly and obtained less meetings (as expected) with
 ```
 Include only meetings from TEXT.